 I am from a small town named Cuauhtémoc, Chihuahua, México.
 I moved to the United States in 1996 and have lived most of my life in the shadows of terms like “undocumented immigrant” and “illegal alien.”
-I study discourses of death and violence in contemporary México.
+Today, I study discourses of death and violence in contemporary México.
 I am interested in rhetorics of modernity including free trade, human migrations, transnationalism, indigeneity, and colonialism.

 My partner in crime, Natalie Scenters-Zapico, is a poet from the sister cities of Juárez-El Paso.